-Fintech collaboration requires mutual adaptation has been added to your bookmarks.
+Fintech collaboration requires mutual adaptation has been saved

 Fintech collaboration requires mutual adaptation

 While fintech startups are far more likely to be friends than foes of established financial institutions these days, working together for their mutual benefit is often easier said than done, Deloitte’s latest research finds.

 January 9, 2019

 A blog post by Sam Friedman, insurance research leader, and Michelle Canaan, insurance research manager, Deloitte Services LP

 Interviews with those on the front lines forging a new fintech ecosystem reveal a host of challenges hindering cooperation between financial institutions (FIs) and startups.
 The goal is to combine the best of both worlds—the technical know-how, transformative thinking, and entrepreneurial culture of fintechs with the industry expertise, capital, and brand power of incumbents.
 Yet, realizing this vision often turns out to be quite complicated and even frustrating, to the detriment of fintechs and FIs alike.